NobleB312/nobleb312/README.md

 ### Hey there!
-My name is Vincent |</>&nbsp;_I like all things security related, learning red team tactics to bring to the blue side!
+My name is Vincent <br>
+&nbsp;_I like all things security related, learning red team tactics to bring to the blue side!
 I also really like to code!_

 ----